If I (we) have trouble making choices will you help?

 When we begin a project we look at three factors to determine the best team members to assign: area of expertise, client personality, and project length.
-Because Feinmann has a range of designers, architects, carpenters and craftspeople we can build a team that fits the unique qualities of your project and reflects your individual style.
-In most cases you will have a chance to meet your lead carpenter during the planning stage, but the first “official meeting” is the Pre-Construction Conference.
-Here, you will meet your production team and we'll outline exactly what to expect as construction begins.
+Because Feinmann has a range of designers, architects, carpenters and craftspeople, we can build a team that fits the unique qualities of your project and reflects your individual style.
+In most cases you will have a chance to meet your Lead Carpenter during the planning stage, but the first “official meeting” is the Pre-Construction Conference.
+Here you will meet your production team and we will outline exactly what to expect as construction begins.

 How does the design process work?
 Do I get to keep the plans once the design is done?

-Design is typically broken down into three phases—schematic design, design development and construction documentation.
+Design is typically broken down into three phases – schematic design, design development and construction documentation.
 In the schematic design phase, we outline multiple design scenarios to help you determine the design and budget ranges that best fit your goals.
-During the design development phase we review the nuts of bolts of a project including product selections and the finish details.
+During the design development phase we review the nuts and bolts of a project, including product selections and the finish details.
 Within the final phase we create construction documents that are used for building permitting and for construction purposes.
 Each of our clients receives copies of their design plans but the legal responsibility for these plans remains with Feinmann so that we can ensure that your project is built to proper specifications.

 What items affect the cost of a project the most?
 How can I keep these costs reasonable?

 What is a good rule of thumb for figuring out how much my project will cost?
 Is it square footage?
 Type of project?
-The finishes I pick?
+The finishes I choose?